gethynellis/Power-BI-Admin-/Labs/Premium-Capacity.md

 ### Task 2 Using the  Power BI Premium Capacity Utilization and Metrics app

 1. Once the app is installed click on the tile.
-2. The app has four  pages:
+2. The app has six  pages:
   - Overview
   - Evidence
   - Refresh
   - Help
+  - Artifact Detail
+  - Refresh Detail

 ![Premium Capacity Utilization and metrics Application (Images/AppPages.png)